NightlyScientist/spontaneousSpatialSorting/README.md

-# This Code is written to simulate a growing bacterial colony.
+## Agent-based simulations of growing bacterial colonies with coexisting shape phenotypes.
+This repository is asssociated with the preprint, Ratman et al., *"Spontaneous spatial sorting by cell shape in growing colonies of rod-like bacteria"* (2025), which can be found on [arXiv](https://doi.org/10.48550/arXiv.2501.11177) and [bioRxiv](https://doi.org/10.1101/2025.01.22.634274).

-Project Simulation Code can be executed, e.g., using
+Project simulation code can be executed using, for example,

-> python src/scripts/main.py --cycles 2000 --frame_size 5000 --growth_rate 0.01 0.02 --division_lengths 1 2 --cores 2 --time_step 0.001 --recompile
+>  python src/scripts/main.py --frame_size 100 --cores 4 --time_step 0.005 --diffusion_constant 0 --max_aspect_ratio 4 4 --initial_type uniform --max_ptcls 100 --equal_division_time --rng_seed 1 --number_experiments 1 --save_path workspace/simulations/ --recompile

-This will compile the c++ code (in src/base) and execute with the provided options.
-Optionally, the --recompile flag will recompile the c++ code before executing.
+This will compile the C++ code (in src/base) and execute with the provided options.
+Optionally, the --recompile flag will recompile the C++ code before executing.
 Running with mutiple cores is done by settings --cores number_of_cores.
 In this example, a population of two species with growth rates {0.01, 0.02} and division lengths {1, 2} is simulated over 2000 cycles with each cycle taking 0.001 time units; data is saved every 5000 cycles.

-## Input Configuration
+## Input configuration
 To see available options that can be set as well as an explanation for each parameter, use

 > python src/scripts/main.py --help

-### Populations
+## Populations
 We support simulating bacterial growth of two species of different growth rates and division lengths, but equal thickness.
 Further versions will relax this latter constraint.
 This is done using ArgParse to append a sequence of values to a list.
 Thus, to specify the parameters of the second populations, use

 > python src/scripts/main.py --growth_rates rate_1 [rate_2] --division_lengths length_1 [length_2]

 where the values in brackets are optional, and default to running the simulation with a single species if not provided.

-## Slurm Execution
+## Slurm execution

-The simulation code can be executed on the slurm cluster by passing the --slurm flag to the main.py script.
+The simulation code can be executed on a Slurm cluster by passing the --slurm flag to the main.py script.
 This option uses the slurm_main.sh script to submit and queue the code.

 ## Analysis

-Find a collection of analysis routines in _investigations/_ directory.
-In particular, have a first look at investigations/colony.py_ to see snapshots of the colony growth.
-This file can also be used to examine the nematic field, local heterozygosity and radial order.
+A collection of analysis routines are in the investigations/ directory.
+In particular, investigations/colony.py generates snapshots of the colony growth.
+This file can also be used to examine the nematic director field, local heterozygosity, and radial order.

-In order to make videos, the *animateGrowth_smoothed.py* file should be used.
-To modify the videos between fit-to-frame to constant frame size, look at *tools/graphics/snapshots_smoothed.py*.
+Videos can be generated using animateGrowth_smoothed.py.
+Smoothed animations with a dynamic or constant size of viewing window can be generated using [snapshots_smoothed](investigatins/tools/graphics/snapshots_smoothed.py).

 ### Parameter space

-The file *parameter_space.py*  generates a summary table of some measurement data extracted from specified paths in a dataset.
+The file parameter_space.py generates a summary table of some measurement data extracted from specified paths in a dataset.
 It is recommended to be run first when analyzing a dataset.

-### Spatial Sorting During Equal Division-Time Growth
+### Spatial sorting during equal division-time growth

-In order to determine the spatial distribution of cells at the periphery as a function of time, run *spatial_dist_paper.py*.
-To tweak the periphery threshold $w_p$, change the *distance_threshold* variable.
-To analyze the data, look at *spatial_dist_paper.ipynb*
+In order to determine the spatial distribution of cells at the periphery as a function of time, run spatial_dist_paper.py.
+To tweak the periphery threshold wp, change the distance_threshold variable.
+To analyze the data, look at [spatial_dist_paper.ipynb](investigations/spatial_dist_paper.ipynb).

 ### Radial order

-To reproduce the radial order parameter figures, look at *radial_order_paper.ipynb*.
+The notebook radial_order_paper.ipynb generates radial order parameter plots.

 ### Two-point correlation function

-To compute the two-point correlation function, look at *correlation_10.py*.
-To plot the results, look at *correlation_10_paper.ipynb* especially under the log-lin heading.
+To compute the two-point cell type correlation function, see [correlation_10.py](investigations/correlation_10.py).
+To plot the results, see [correlation_10_paper.ipynb](investigations/correlation_10_paper.ipynb) especially under the "log-lin" heading.

 ### Trajectory tracking

-To track the trajectories of cells that end up at the periphery or in the bulk, look at *ancestors.py* for the plotting of paths, *radial_traj_slurm.py* for the computation of probabilities, and *radial_trajectory.ipynb* for the plotting of probabilities.
+To track the trajectories of cells, see ancestors.py for the plotting of paths, [radial_traj_slurm.py](investigations/radial_traj_slurm.py) for the computation of probabilities, and radial_trajectory.ipynb for the plotting of probabilities.

 ### Heterozygosity

-To compute the heterozygosity and reproduce the figures, look at *heterozygosity_paper.ipynb*.
+To compute the heterozygosity and reproduce the figures, see [heterozygosity_paper.ipynb](investigations/heterozygosity_paper.ipynb).
 The final cells in that notebook produce the figures from the article.

-### Equal Growth Rate
+### Equal growth rate

-To investigate the colony with the equal growth rate condition, look at *equal_gr_investigation.ipynb*.
+To investigate the colony with the equal growth rate condition, see [equal_gr_investigation.ipynb](investigations/equal_gr_investigation.ipynb).
 Both normalized and unnormalized conditions are shown.